secretnodes/secretnodes.org/docs/tutorials/deploy-secretnode-nuc.md

 Note: If you do not have test ENG then you cannot proceed past this point successfully.
 Test ENG has not been widely distributed yet and enigma will do so at a future date.
 This notice will be updated once that happens.

-Please report any issues getting to this step in a new thread detailing your issue [here](https://forum.enigma.co/c/enigma-nodes).
+Please report any issues in a new thread [here](https://forum.enigma.co/c/enigma-nodes).
 Please do not ask for CLI support at this time.